Causes of Gum Recession

-Don't worry.
+Do not worry.
 No matter what caused your gum recession, there is a treatment.

 Receding Gums Treatment

 If you do need treatment, your dentist will work with a periodontist, a gum specialist, to decide on the best course of action.
 Along with helping you change the habits that caused the gum recession, your dentist will determine whether you would benefit from a special, deeper cleaning called a scaling and root planing.
 This is frequently the solution when your gum recession is caused by periodontitis.
-You'll also receive a new toothbrush and instructions in how best to care for your mouth to help it recover.
+You will also receive a new toothbrush and instructions in how best to care for your mouth to help it recover.